Overview

 Where this service is commonly used.

-Flex industrial buildings and owner-user campuses
+Flex industrial and multi-tenant industrial buildings

 What owners usually need to keep visible